- Education and Science»

 With these men Wingate, true to his word, penetrated deep into Burma, with the initial objective of cutting the main railway line between Mandalay and Myitkyina, harassing the enemy in the Shwebo area and crossing the Irrawaddy River to also destroy the railway line between Mandalay and Lashio.

 On the face of it, militarily, the action accomplished by Wingate would appear a failure, because, of the high attrition rate and that the Chindits only inflicted apparent minor damage to the Japanese troops.
-However from a psychological point of view its offensive forced the Japanese to give up the planned invasion of India, and also more importantly helped to raise the morale of the British troops.
+However, from a psychological point of view, it's offensive forced the Japanese to give up the planned invasion of India, and also more importantly helped to raise the morale of the British troops in the area.

 The presence of the Chindits was especially successful along the Irrawaddy River where they caused a great deal of damage and created uncertainty in the Japanese supply lines.
-The Chindits also sent information on the area back to the RAF which greatly assisted their operations.
+The Chindits also sent information on the area back to the RAF which greatly assisted their operations with unexpected bombing attacks.

 However a combination of the difficult territory and the presence of the Chindits had forced the Japanese to completely reappraise the situation and by the end of 1943, the Japanese had given up on the idea of invading India as they believed the jungles beyond the river Chindwin in Burma were impassable and full of British commandos, so they would try and consolidate their positions and stay where they were.

-The British breathed a sigh of relief as they were heavily committed with the war in Europe and against Field Marshall Erwin Rommel in the deserts of North Africa.
+The British breathed a sigh of relief as they were heavily committed to the war in Europe and against Field Marshall Erwin Rommel in the deserts of North Africa.

 Captain Mohan Singh together with another Indian and a British officer were forced to surrender a strategic area.
 Some Indians that were living in Southeast Asia formed organisations on the back of this Japanese victory aimed at forcing the independence of India.
 Pritam Singh was a leader of such an organisation and he and Major Fujihara, a Japanese officer, requested Mohan Singh to form an Indian Army using volunteers from the 50,000 captured Indian soldiers.
 (About 25,000 initially joined with the remainder becoming POWs.)